Allied health professionals

 There are two ways you can be paid:

-If the employee's claim is managed by Comcare, you can send invoices for approved services directly to Comcare.
-Invoices should include the information required in a service provider invoice.
+If the employee’s claim is managed by Comcare, you can submit their relevant allied health services invoices for payment in three ways:

-If the employee’s claim is managed by a self-insured licensee, you work directly with the licensee.
+If the employee’s claim is managed by a self-insured licensee, you should work directly with the licensee.

 Where necessary, allied health service providers can seek payment directly from the employee receiving the service.
 The employee can then seek reimbursement from their claims manager.